-If your tires blew out and caused an accident, you need a Miami defective tire car accident lawyer from Lavent Law to prove negligence and product liability on the part of the tire manufacturer.
+If your tires blew out and caused an accident, you need a Miami defective tire car accident lawyer from Lavent Law, P.A. to prove negligence and product liability on the part of the tire manufacturer.
 There is always a chance that your accident was caused by driving over a nail or some other external factor, but if the tire manufacturer is to blame, they should be held accountable.

 Past and Current Cases

 Perhaps the most famous case of defective tire negligence was the Ford-Firestone controversy, which caused deadly accidents in the late 1990s and early 2000s.
 These cases resulted in sizeable settlements for victims and Firestone recalling millions of tires.
 Since then, there has been a greater awareness of the dangers that defective tires can pose to drivers and their passengers.

 Risk of Driving with Defective Tires

 If you have been driving with faulty tires, you may have been in an accident through no fault of your own.
 These risks are commonly associated with faulty tires:

 - Your car could suddenly swerve into oncoming traffic

 - Running into another vehicle